Reinforced cement concrete (RCC) or reinforced concrete is concrete that consists of steel bars, plates, or fibers that strengthen the concrete.

 - This yields inflexible members with minimal apparent deflection.

 - The tensile strength of this concrete is 1/10 of its compressive strength.

-- The price of the types used for casting is comparatively excessive.
+- The price of this concrete used for casting is comparatively excessive.

-- The RCC column section is larger than the metal section for multi-storey construction.
+- The RCC column section is larger than the metal section for multi-story construction.

 - Due to the shrinkage, the crack increases and the strength decreases.

 - The primary stage of using this concrete is mixing, molding and curing.

 Uses of reinforced concrete: